asimyildiz/flyem/README.md

 - http://localhost:5601/app/discover

 # commands
-- "application/bootRun": gradle task to run the application
-- "build/clean": gradle task to clean project build
-- "build/build": gradle task to build the project
-- "openapi/generateOpenApiDocs": gradle task to generate open api docs
-- "documentation/javadoc": gradle task to generate javadoc comments (generated under build/docs/javadoc folder)
-- "verification/test": gradle task to run tests
+The commands can vary from microservice to microservice.\
+Please check all gradle tasks of sub-projects before you run a task.

 # testing
-You can run the tests by using the gradle task:
+You can run the tests by using the gradle task for every microservice:
 > "verification/test"

 Spring Boot Test package is being used for testing.\